Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 But instead, we were overwhelmed by the amount of data.
 The marketing team was not in a position to make any decision based on the shared data.

 A few members of management were elated, as their preferred metrics like Facebook Page “likes” and followers showed an increasing trend.

 But, we didn’t really know if these Facebook metrics were bringing any tangible results to the business.
 If we increased our budget on Facebook campaigns, would we really get any closer to our business goals?

 We lost a few months while we tried to make sense of the overwhelming amount of data.
 But, although we weren’t able to make data-driven decisions, we learned how to improve our marketing reporting process so that all teams were aligned.

 Today, there is no lack of data to measure marketing activities.
 The amount of data provided by Facebook & Google Analytics (GA) is humongous.
 Every data point is useful in some way or another, but we don’t have the resources to look at all the metrics.

-Analytics tools provide generic data points for all companies.
+Analytics tools like Databox business dashboards are fully customizable and you can provide generic data points for all companies.
 To get valuable data, we must extract the main metrics which can give insight into our business.

 As we try to understand all of these marketing metrics, we must understand types of metrics.